dphdmn/15puzzleMDSum/README.md

 The size of the puzzle is parsed by the amount of elements.

 No checking for valid or invalid input, check that before using this function.

+>Manhattan distance is a distance metric between two points in a N dimensional vector space.
+It is the sum of the lengths of the projections of the line segment between the points onto the coordinate axes.
+In simple terms, it is the sum of absolute difference between the measures in all dimensions of two points